 Read more: Fujinon XF 10-24mm F4 R OIS WR review

-This new-for-2019 lens plays to all the X-series' strengths, producing images of excellent quality in a tiny package, and finishing it off with a stylish build.
+Fujifilm makes two sets of prime lenses – it's bigger, faster f/1.4 primes and a series of much smaller and more modestly priced f/2 lenses – or f/2.8 in this case.
+This lens plays to all the X-series' strengths, producing images of excellent quality in a tiny package, and finishing it off with a stylish build.
 For the price, its results are reliably solid, with decent edge-to-edge sharpness at all aperture settings.
-That friendly price does necessitate a few omissions: there's no stabilisation to speak of, though you likely won't miss it too much on a lens of this type.
+That friendly price does necessitate a few omissions: there's no stabilisation, though you likely won't miss it too much on a lens of this type.
 More disappointing is that Fujifilm skips the fluorine coating for outer elements, a layer of protection against oil and dust that tends to be present on all other X-series lens.
 It might be worth pairing this one with a UV filter if you're planning on taking it on outdoor adventures.

 One of the biggest attractions of APS-C format cameras is that they boost the ‘effective’ focal length of lenses, giving you longer telephoto reach for any given size of lens.
 The flipside is that it’s more difficult to get a tight depth of field when you want to blur the background, for example in portraiture or still-life photography.
 With a similar viewing angle and perspective to using a standard 50mm prime on a full-frame camera, the extra-wide aperture rating of f/1.4 comes to your aid in the Fujifilm XF35mm f/1.4 R, enabling a tighter depth of field as well as boosting shutter speeds under dull lighting conditions.
 Contrast and sharpness are excellent and, equally important, bokeh (the quality of defocused areas within images) is pleasantly smooth.